 Because it’s highly flexible you’ll be able to walk away and design a website that looks how you want it to look.
 Don’t like the position of a button?
 You’ll be able to move it.
 Want the header font to be bigger?
 That’s easy.
 It’s fun to use because you can get results so quickly.

 Getting started with Themes

-If you’ve done any reading around WordPress you will have probably seen people talk about ‘themes’.
+If you’ve done any reading around WordPress, you will have probably seen people talk about ‘themes’ when building their websites.
 Indeed, we have mentioned them once or twice ourselves already.
 So, what is a theme?

 When you initially setup a website you are faced with a lot of white, empty screen space… there is so much you want to say and you’ve got a vision in your head about how you want your website to look but the leap between this and the empty screen in front of you can feel vast.

 Themes to the rescue!
 Rather than building your website completely from scratch which can be hugely time consuming, other developers have built pre-designed ‘themes’ that are widely available, in many cases for free.
 Themes give you a head start when it comes to building your website so much so that most WordPress developers will use a theme in one form or another when building a website for a client.
 Truly bespoke websites are actually few and far between (despite what many web designers might intimate).
 Why?
 Well, quite simply, time.
 Time is money and building a bespoke website takes time… a lot of it!
 And in turn that costs a lot of money.

 It’s much easier therefore to take a pre-existing design in the form of a theme and then to tailor it to your design requirements.
 Think of it a bit like building a car.
 You could do this from scratch but you’d actually be better off buying some core components like the chassis, wheels, body panels and so on and then tweaking aspects of these such as the color, seat style, interior layout and so on.
 You end up with a ‘bespoke’ car but much more quickly (and cheaply) than if you were to manufacture every last component from scratch.

 Choosing a Theme